cloudfoundry-attic/receptor/doc/lrps.md

 There are plans to generalize this interface and make it possible to build custom service discovery solutions on top of Diego.
 The API is likely to change in backward-incompatible ways as we work these requirements out.

+By default network access for any container is limited but some LRPs might need specific network access and that can be setup using `security_group_rules` field

 #### `ports` [optional]

 `ports` is a list of ports to open in the container.
 Processes running in the container can bind to these ports to receive incoming traffic.
 These ports are only valid within the container namespace and an arbitrary host-side port is created when the container is created.
 This host-side port is made available on the `ActualLRP`.